quan612/TestPlaneTicket/README.md

 # TestPlaneTicket  [![Build Status](https://travis-ci.com/quan612/TestPlaneTicket.png?branch=master)](https://travis-ci.com/quan612/TestPlaneTicket)
-A Simple Selenium project written in Java to demonstrate how I build the test automation in my work place.
+A Simple Selenium project written in Java to demonstrate how I build the test automation in my workplace.

 ## Getting Started
 The test can be run as TestNG test, using @Test annotations or using Cucumber feature file in which the steps are separated into different classes.

 The structure can be built using Maven, and follows page object framework.

 Page objects classes contain elements, methods, actions, behaviors for a page.
 Then there are separated tests - cucumber or testNG, calling to these methods and perform assertions.